Charm Your Own Cheese

 |Cast a Spell on Your Own Cheese|

-(1) Be charming to: It could mean 'to use your skills of diplomacy and flattery to make someone feel that they are truly wonderful'.
-This might make sense if the book were titled 'Charm Your Own Wife', but one's charms would be wasted on an inanimate lump of cheese.
+(1) Be charming to: This suggests that you could 'use your skills of diplomacy and flattery to make someone feel that they are truly wonderful'.
+This might make sense if the book were titled 'Charm Your Own Wife', but one's charms would be wasted on a lump of cheese.

 The third appears to be the correct one.
 This title is thus modelled on books like 'Bake Your Own Bread' or 'Build Your Own Backyard BBQ'.
 This extends the meaning of the word 'charm' in a way that is part of the genius of English.
 Note that 'own' in this case emphasises that the cheese is made by the consumer him/herself, as opposed to being bought in a shop.